Ryan Newman (racing driver): Penske Racing (2000–2008)

 Newman's sophomore season began with a flip at the 2003 Daytona 500 after contact with Ken Schrader and Bobby Labonte.
 At Watkins Glen, he spun and hit the foam blocks, sending him on his side.
-The near-flip was at the 2003 Aaron's 499, when he blew a tire mid-pack and nearly turned on his side in turn 1, sparking a 27-car crash.
+He had a near-flip at the 2003 Aaron's 499, when he blew a tire mid-pack and nearly turned on his side in turn one, sparking a 27-car crash.
 Newman's 2003 season was pretty inconsistent.
 He would win one race but wreck in the next.
-Though finishing the season with a series-high eight wins and eleven poles along with 17 top-fives and 22 top-tens and an average finish of 13.9, Newman also suffered seven DNF's, which left him sixth in points.
+Though finishing the season with a series-high eight wins and eleven poles, along with 17 top-fives and 22 top-tens and an average finish of 13.9, Newman also suffered seven DNFs, which left him sixth in points.
 His number of poles during the season led to him being nicknamed "Rocket Man".

 In 2004, Newman qualified for the inaugural Chase for the Cup by finishing seventh in points with two wins and nine poles.
-He made the 2005 Chase as well, while returning to the Busch Series after a four-year absence, winning six out of the nine races he entered, including a series-record five straight.
+He made the 2005 Chase as well, an addition to returning to the Busch Series after a four-year absence, where he won six out of the nine races he entered, including a series-record five straight.

-Newman endured his first winless season in 2006, finishing a career-worst 18th in points, while his longtime crew chief, Matt Borland, left for Michael Waltrip Racing.
+Newman endured his first winless season in 2006, finishing a career-worst eighteenth in points, while his longtime crew chief, Matt Borland, left for Michael Waltrip Racing.
 His pole ratio between his rookie year and 2006 was one in every three races, tying him for fifteenth on the all-time poles list.
-As of November 2020, Ryan has 51 poles, placing him 9th all-time.
+As of November 2020, Newman has 51 poles, placing him ninth all-time.

 In 2007, despite a streak of three consecutive poles, Newman again failed to win a race, including a near win at Lowe's Motor Speedway that was spoiled by a blown tire.
 His winless drought ended after he won the 2008 Daytona 500 on February 17, 2008.
 It was also the first Daytona 500 win for Penske.
-Newman Failed To Make The Chase From 2006-2008.
-In The Points Standings He Finished 18th In 2006, 13th In 2007, And 17th In 2008.
+Newman failed to make the Chase from 2006 to 2008.
+In the points standings, he finished 18th in 2006, thirteenth in 2007, and seventeenth in 2008.